Code-Institute-Submissions/Drewno-I-Kolor/README.md

 ### What does it do?

 This app will allow potential customers to learn about the company and also browse the various products and bespoke services on offer.
-The site will consist of a home page with a picture slider linking to various products/services pages, one page for each of the 3 product category pages and a page for each individual product displaying picture, description and price.
-There will also be a page detaiiling the bespoke service provided as well as a contact us page with form and contact details and an about us page.
+The site will consist of a index/shell which will receive templates via the angular router.
+These templates/views include the following: a home page with a picture slider linking to various products/services pages, one page for each of the 3 product categories and a page for each individual product displaying picture, description and price.
+There will also be a page detailing the bespoke service provided as well as a contact us page with form and contact details and an about us page.
 ### How does it work

 This site is a single page application powered by Angular JS and styled with Bootstrap.